OPS-E2E-PPE/VBA-Docs/excel/Concepts/Controls-DialogBoxes-Forms/using-control-values-while-code-is-running.md

 keywords: vbaxl10.chm5205777
 f1_keywords:
 - vbaxl10.chm5205777
-ms.prod: excel
 ms.assetid: 71975020-fbda-69d4-42ad-eb6e7a3cb8f5
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Using Control Values While Code Is Running

 Some **[controls](activex-controls.md)** properties can be set and returned while Visual Basic code is running.
 The following example sets the **Text** property of a text box to "Hello."

 ```vb